 3 – Upper Design and Performance

-The New Balance design team really went to work on creating a cutting-edge type upper that would evevate touch and control on the ball.
+The New Balance design team really went to work on creating a cutting-edge type upper that would elevate touch and control on the ball.
 What they came up with is a redesigned, algorithm-driven KINETIC STITCH technology.
 It is intended to deliver high-resolution touch with a graduated strike zone for ultimate control and contact accuracy.
 It plays out well on foot, although the overall composition seems thicker than a traditional synthetic.
 Don’t expect a natural touch with plenty of feel.
-Instead, you get a material and texture that compliments cusioned touch and added rebound in strike areas.
+Instead, you get a material and texture that compliments cushioned touch and added rebound in strike areas.
 Ultimately, there is a lot of undulation and definition that places it comfortably right into the control/power category.

 4 – Underfoot, They Are Advanced

 There are numerous reasons why I really like the soleplate.
 First, the stud configuration and shape is simple yet effective on both FG and turf surfaces.
 There isn’t anything that is overly complicated, with a good balance across the plate helping disperse pressure evenly.
 I did, however, find it to be stiff through the first few wears.
 Coupled with the fact the upper fits snug around the ankle, there is the potential to cause comfort issues initially – at lease until you familiarize yourself with the shape and they start to adjust to your personal foot shape.